d-eisen/portfolio/content/worldwater.md

 <ul>
 <li>Some users found the prototype’s Facebook login sequence to have too many steps.</li>
 <li>While making donations, some users missed the flow guidance that was offered by the alert window on the form.</li>
-<li>Some users wanted to receive updates from the organization without creating a full account.</li>
+<li>Some users wanted to receive updates from the organization without having to create a full account.</li>
 </ul>
-Based on the findings of the study, the the following recommendations were made regarding the above issues.
+Based on the findings of the study, the following recommendations were made regarding the above issues.
 <ol>
 <li>Streamline the Facebook login process as part of fundraising challenges</li>
 <li>Improve the user guidance within the donation form using typography and color</li>